COVID-19 Prevention Plan

 6. COVID-19 Testing

-6.0 This section of the SOP details the COVID-19 testing procedure for participants at the Encampment.
+6.0 This section of the SOP is updated to indicate that no COVID-19 testing will be done at the Encampment.

 7. Positive COVID Test Result Procedure